 One way to make sure your household isn’t burdened by the loss of your spouse’s income is to add a spousal rider to your life insurance policy.
 While you’ll pay more for coverage, a spouse rider ensures that if your spouse dies you’ll receive a death benefit just like your beneficiaries would if you die.

 Spousal riders are less expensive than taking out a whole separate policy for your spouse, but that’s because they offer lower coverage.
 If you truly want to make sure your household is protected from the loss of your spouse’s financial contribution, your spouse should take out his or her own actual policy.
+(We can help spouses compare and buy life insurance together here.)

 Most children don’t need life insurance.
 That’s because they have no dependents and almost certainly no income to replace if they die (unless they’re a child celebrity supporting their family).
 The main reason to consider buying life insurance for your kid is if you know that he or she has a medical condition that could make him or her harder or even impossible to insure later in life, and you want to make sure you get good rates now.